US Careers Hub: Python Basics for Data Science: The Trendiest Beginner’s Guide to Data-Driven Success

 • while loops

-Functions allow you to write reusable blocks of code.
+Functions: Functions enable you to create repeatable pieces of code.

 It provides: